reinhart1010/nix/docs/en/common/git-rev-parse.md

 ---
 # git rev-parse

-Display metadata related to specific revisions.
+Display metadata related to revisions.
 More information: <https://git-scm.com/docs/git-rev-parse>.

 - Get the commit hash of a branch: